wasm-forge/wasi2ic/README.md

 **NOTE**

-To use the tool, you need to add a polyfill dependency into your rust project:
+The tool requires that you the polyfill implementation is present in your Wasm binary, to do that in your rust project, you can add the dependency:

 ```bash
 cargo add --git https://github.com/wasm-forge/ic-wasi-polyfill
 ```